PROPOSAL

 work on the overlapping of the text, it feels awkward

 This critique was simply choosing which aesthetic was the best option.
-I was not against either of the options and just wanted a consensus class vote.
+I was not against either of the options and just wanted a class vote.

 When figuring out the idea that I have for my bookmarks, I started scrolling on Pinterest to see what is trending and popular with the bookmark designs.
 I discovered that the most popular type of bookmark was genre related themes (for example book tropes or aesthetics found within specific genres) with the bookmark being contained in the standard rectangle size.
 With this idea in mind, I did not want to do what is seen all over Pinterest, but push beyond the boundaries seen.
-I wanted to do a die cut bookmark that is breaking the boundary of a standard sized bookmark size.
+I wanted to do a die cut bookmark that is breaking the boundary of a standard sized bookmark.
 My bookmarks are not only genre based, but it is popular elements based off of the mystery, romance, and fantasy genres.
-Towards the end of the process, I originally imagined these being one sided but I thought about adding elements for new readers to reference to learn more about the tropes of the genres the bookmarks are about.
+Towards the end of the process, I originally imagined these being one sided, but I thought about adding elements for new readers to reference to learn more about the tropes of the genres the bookmarks are about.

 Rough critique